Safe and Effective Ways To Achieve Rapid Weight Loss

 A complicated relationship with food can make weight loss harder and negatively affect mental health.
 Consider why you eat food.

 Do you eat for emotional reasons instead of to fuel your body?
-If so, try catching and reframing any negative thoughts while eating.
-For example, think, "I can eat some foods in moderation," if you often think you cannot eat certain foods.
+Try catching and reframing any negative thoughts while eating.
+Think, "I can eat some foods in moderation," if you often think you cannot eat certain foods.

 Pay attention to how your body feels if you find yourself eating less or more than you need.
 Eating when you are hungry and stopping when you are full is key to fostering sustainable eating habits.